What Is Performance Management? 3 Key Components

 - National origin

 Given that, your performance management system must adhere to these employment laws.
-Your performance management process cannot discriminate against any employee or violate any other employment laws and regulations.
+Your performance management process cannot discriminate against any employee or violate any other state and federal employment laws and regulations.
 Having a structured policy and process can help you avoid legal issues and costly fines.

 Bottom Line